-In 2008, the longtime dream to create my own custom car began with the vision that was not only to build a car that was WWII aircraft themed, but is actually built like a WWII aircraft.
-Initial ideas were formed and chassis fabrication began.
+In 2008, the longtime dream to create my custom car began with the vision that was not only to build a vehicle that was WWII aircraft themed, but built like a WWII aircraft.
+With initial ideas formed and chassis fabrication began.
 50+ hours later, I had the initial chassis design built.
-But as is true for all things worth doing right, time was needed for the vision and design to merge into the picture of what I really wanted out of this build.
-Six years later in 2014, after major life changes such as marriage and changing jobs, the designs in my head were never clearer about what I want to assemble.
-Based on sketches I had done, my friend, co-worker, and artist Matt Sutton of Sutton Designs rendered the “Ruptured Duck”.
+As is true for all things worth doing right, it required time for my vision and ideas to merge into the picture of what I wanted out of this build.
+Six years later, in 2014, after significant life changes such as marriage and changing jobs, the designs in my head were never more explicit about what I want to assemble.
+Based on sketches I had done, my friend, co-worker, and artist Matt Sutton of Sutton Designs rendered the "Ruptured Duck."

 The execution phase is now in full swing.
-I am constructing a car that will have very unique and never-before-seen styling, mixed with technology and performance to place it in a class of its own.
-Imagine what you would get if you combined the famous World War II B-25 Mitchell bomber, "The Ruptured Duck", with the performance and technology of a modern sports car.
-Then stir that in with some vintage 30’s style -- this is The Ruptured Duck.
+I am constructing a car that will have unique and never-before-seen styling, mixed with technology and performance, to place it in a class of its own.
+Imagine what you would get if you combined the famous World War II B-25 Mitchell bomber, "The Ruptured Duck," with the performance and technology of a modern sports car.
+Then stir that in with some vintage 30's style -- this is The Ruptured Duck.

 The history behind the build adds depth and detail to the design, giving the car a story that takes you back to the early 1940s.